gabrielwright1/gabrielwright1/README.md

 # About
 - I'm a front-end web developer with +5 years of engineering experience in process improvement and user experience design.
-Pivoting from traditional engineering into web development, I'm currently learning how to use the MERN stack to build responsive applications.
+Pivoting from engineering into web development, I'm currently learning how to use the MERN stack to build responsive applications.

 ## Socials
 - https://linkedin.com/in/GabeTheDev/